influxdata/docs-v2/content/flux/v0.x/data-types/_index.md

 Flux is a **statically typed**.
 Variable types are inferred at compile time based on how variables are used.

-Flux types are organized into the following:
+Flux data types are organized into the following:

 {{< children type="anchored-list" >}}